 What happens if I do not, or I am unable to arrive until sometime after my contract starts?

-Please see section 14 of the Residences Rules and Regulations for further information.
+Please see the Residences Rules and Regulations for further information.

 Where is the nearest supermarket?